Tiger FM

 By Ronald Ssemagonja

-The Minister of State for Gender, Labour and Social Development, Hon.
-Peace Mutuuzo, has revealed that Uganda will scale up its literacy and digital skills programs with an investment of Shs83 billion over the next five years, starting in the 2025/26 financial year.
+The Minister of State for Gender, Labour and Social Development, Hon Peace Mutuuzo, has announced that Uganda will scale up its literacy and digital skills programmes with an investment of Shs83 billion over the next five years, starting in the 2025/26 financial year.

 Speaking to journalists at the Uganda Media Centre in Kampala, Mutuuzo noted that Uganda’s national literacy rate now stands at 76% as of 2024, according to the Uganda Bureau of Statistics (UBOS).
-However, she cautioned that an estimated 11.9 million Ugandans remain illiterate, the majority of them women.
+However, she cautioned that an estimated 11.9 million Ugandans remain illiterate, the majority of whom are women.

 “In an age where digital literacy—the ability to use mobile money, send an email, or access online services—is a prerequisite for economic participation, this illiteracy gap threatens to widen the divide between the connected and the marginalised,” she said.

 The Minister emphasised that this year’s International Literacy Day theme, ‘Promoting Literacy in the Digital Era’, reflects Uganda’s urgent challenge of bridging the literacy gap.
-She highlighted the government’s longstanding commitment, rooted in Article 30 of the Constitution and the Sustainable Development Goals (SDG 4).
+She highlighted the government’s longstanding commitment, rooted in Article 30 of the Constitution and Sustainable Development Goal 4 (SDG 4).

-Uganda’s literacy journey, she noted, began with the Universal Primary Education (UPE) program in 1997, followed by the Functional Adult Literacy (FAL) initiative, and later the Integrated Community Learning for Wealth Creation (ICOLEW) program.
+Uganda’s literacy journey, she noted, began with the Universal Primary Education (UPE) programme in 1997, followed by the Functional Adult Literacy (FAL) initiative, and later the Integrated Community Learning for Wealth Creation (ICOLEW) programme.
 ICOLEW, she explained, links learning with livelihood skills under the Parish Development Model (PDM), embedding education into community development.

-To build on this, government has now approved the nationwide Support to the Implementation of Integrated Community Learning for Wealth Creation (SUICOLEW) program.
+To build on this, the government has now approved the nationwide Support to the Implementation of Integrated Community Learning for Wealth Creation (SUICOLEW) programme.
 The five-year initiative will focus on establishing community learning centres and expanding digital literacy, particularly for women and youth.

-She called on all stakeholders to unite behind the vision of universal literacy, noting that the International Literacy Day will be marked on September 8, 2025.
+She called on all stakeholders to unite behind the vision of universal literacy, noting that International Literacy Day will be marked on 8 September 2025.